Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Simulations and Results

 \subsubsection{Sensitivity of $\varrho$}

 First, based on the identification accuracy in Fig. \ref{fig:iden}, the effectiveness and hiddenness of MTD are summarised in Fig. \ref{fig:va}(a) and (b), respectively.
-In Fig. \ref{fig:va}(a), it can be observed that a larger attack can be more likely to be detected and, in general, ADP increases and then decreases slightly as $\varrho$ increases.
-When $\varrho$ is small, the MTD is optimised on the limited set of candidate attack vectors around the identified attack, which may not include the actual attack vector, resulting in a low detection rate.
-Meanwhile, when $\varrho$ is large, the robust MTD is conservative by maximising the detection rate on the worst possible attack in a larger set, causing the actual detection rate to decrease.
-An extreme example is that when $\varrho > \|\bm{c}\|_2$, a zero state attack vector becomes the worst-case attack, leading to a trivial solution to \eqref{eq:mtd_stage_one}.
+In Fig. \ref{fig:va}(a), a larger attack is more likely to be detected and, in general, ADP increases and then decreases slightly as $\varrho$ increases.
+When $\varrho$ is small, the MTD is optimised on the limited set of candidate attack vectors around the identified attack, which may not include the actual attack vector.
+On the contrary, when $\varrho$ is large, the robust MTD is conservative by maximising the detection rate on the worst possible attack in a larger set, causing the actual detection rate to decrease.
+An extreme example is that when $\varrho > \|\bm{c}\|_2$, a zero-state attack vector becomes the worst-case attack, leading to a trivial solution to \eqref{eq:mtd_stage_one}.
 Regarding the hiddenness of MTD, Fig. \ref{fig:va}(b) shows that MTDs on a strong attack result in high DHP, which implies the trade-off between hiddenness and effectiveness.
-Referring to \eqref{eq:mtd_bilevel}, when the attack is strong, the effectiveness constraint can be easier achieved which in turn gives a lower residual of the attacker.
-Meanwhile, DHP decreases as $\varrho$ increases, which can be explained for a similar reason.
-When $\varrho$ is large, the MTD pays more effort on the worst-case attack, resulting in more conservative solution than small $\varrho$.
+Referring to \eqref{eq:mtd_bilevel}, when the attack is strong, the effectiveness constraint can be more easily achieved, which in turn gives a lower residual of the attacker.
+Meanwhile, DHP decreases as $\varrho$ increases, which can be explained by a similar reason.
 In the following, $\varrho = 0.01$ will be used as the uncertainty bound in $\mathcal{C}$ due to its high ADP and moderate DHP.